bryan-yenata/Project-AnimaeX/README.md

 This game follows the purpose of SSB, which is to combine the different characters from different game universes (Nintendo and non-Nintendo).

 Instead of using game characters, we are using Anime and Cartoon (Animation) characters, hence the name "AnimaeX".
 AnimaeX is the combination of Anim**a**tion and Anim**e**, with X meaning the cross between the two worlds.

+# THIS REPO IS NOT COMPLETE!
+THE COMPLETED GAME FILES ARE GONE!